After settling in Melton Mowbray I gradually became aware of its fascinating history and characters over the centuries.

 The experience gained from researching my own family tree led me onto researching military casualties for war memorials and war graves which helps me in my voluntary work with the Commonwealth War Graves Commission and War Memorials Trust.

-In my spare time, I am an active volunteer as a public speaker and tour guide with the Commonwealth War Graves Commission and a Member of the International Guild of Battlefield Guides.
+In my spare time, I am an active volunteer as a public speaker and tour guide with the Commonwealth War Graves Commission and a Member of the International Guild of Battlefield Guides and the British Association for Local History.

 As Rudyard Kipling once said: